tracel-ai/burn/README.md

 automatically and dynamically create custom kernels that minimize data relocation between different memory spaces, extremely useful when moving memory is the bottleneck.

-As an example, you could write your own Gelu activation function with the high level tensor api (see Rust code snippet below).
+As an example, you could write your own GELU activation function with the high level tensor api (see Rust code snippet below).

 ```rust